shawnmckinney/py-fortress/README-CLI-AUTH.md

 ## Sample RBAC0 Policy

 This policy covers the basics, the Core of RBAC:  Many-to-many relationships between users, roles and perms and selective role activations. py-fortress adds to the mix one non-standard feature: constraint validations on user and role entity activation.
-The policy that follows illustrates this concept using a role timing out after a session exceeds inactivity timeout.
+The policy that follows illustrates this concept using a role timing out after a period of inactivity.

-### User Table
+### Users

 | uid           | timeout | begin_time | end_time | ...   |
 | ------------- | ------- | ---------- | -------- | ----- |
 | chorowitz     | 30min   |            |          |       |

-### Role Table
+### Roles

 | name          | timeout | begin_time | end_time | ...   |
 | ------------- | ------- | ---------- | -------- | ----- |